 Walking on hot pavements and artificial grass

-Hot pavements can burn your pet’s paws.
+Hot pavements in Chesterfield can burn your pet’s paws.
 Their paws are just as sensitive as the bottom of our feet, so if it is unbearable for you to touch, then it will be the same for your pet.
 We would advise trying the seven-second rule; if you can place the back of your hand on the surface for seven seconds or more, then your pet should be able to withstand the temperature of the surface.
 If you cannot, then it’s too hot for your pet to walk on.

 To prevent your pet from burning its paws, you should follow the measures listed below: